How to Prepare for CAT GD-PI & WAT 2026? Complete Guide

 An Overview Of The CAT GD-PI-WAT Process

-Normally, many B-schools offer GDPI calls to candidates thrice the number of seats available, granting final admission offers to just one candidate out of three candidates.
-Moreover, the GDPI round is granted significant weightage in the last tally.
-To put it mildly, the GDPI preparation is an integral part of the final selection.
-Hence, students must comprehend the notions relevant to the CAT GDPI 2024 alongside persuasive people skills.
+Normally, many B-schools offer GDPI calls to candidates around three times the number of seats available, granting final admission offers to just one candidate out of three candidates.
+Moreover, the GD-PI-WAT round is granted significant weightage in the final selection process.
+To put it mildly, the GD-PI-WAT preparation is an integral part of the final selection.
+Hence, students must comprehend the notions relevant to the CAT GD-PI-WAT 2026 alongside persuasive people skills.

 CAT Exam Group Discussion (GD)

-Case discussions are something I personally like, as they actually hold a certain significance in MBA, and thus, many colleges have already started shifting their focus from GDs to CDs.
+Case discussions actually hold a certain significance in MBA, and thus, many colleges have already started shifting their focus from GDs to case-based evaluations.
 Interviewers generally look at how well candidates are able to communicate their ideas, listen actively to others, and how well he/she is contributing to the discussion.

 CAT Exam Personal Interview (PI)